-California Gov. Newsom signs sweeping police reform bill
+California Gov. Newsom signs sweeping police reform bills

 BRIAN LAUNDRIE'S CONFLICTING STORIES ABOUT CELLPHONE

+Another bill, Assembly Bill 26, was opposed by the California Association of Highway Patrolmen, which said it participated two years ago in an effort to change the state's use-of-force policies, the Times reported.

+The Assembly bill calls for officers to intervene if they suspect a fellow officer is using too much force against a suspect, but the police group argued that in fast-moving incidents, an officer arriving at the scene of an incident might not have enough information to determine if the force is excessive, according to the newspaper.

-With the signing, California joins 46 other states that have laws on the books allowing officers to be fired for acting criminally and for incidents involving racial bias and excessive force.
+With Newsom's signings, California joins 46 other states that have laws on the books allowing officers to be fired for acting criminally and for incidents involving racial bias and excessive force.
 The reforms also raise the minimum age for police officers from 18 to 21, ban some restraining techniques and limit the use of rubber bullets during protests.

-"I'm here as governor of California mindful that we're in a juxtaposition of being a leader on police reform and a lagger on police reform," he said from a park gymnasium in the Los Angeles suburb of Gardena.
+"I'm here as governor of California mindful that we're in a juxtaposition of being a leader on police reform and a lagger on police reform," Newsom said from a park gymnasium in the Los Angeles suburb of Gardena.
 "We have a lot to be proud of but there's areas where we have nothing to brag about."

 While signing the legislation, supporters chanted "Say his name," in reference to Kenneth Ross Jr., a 25-year-old Black man who was killed in 2018 when an officer shot him at the same Gardena park where the Thursday event occurred.
 An investigation determined the officer, Michael Robbins, acted lawfully when he shot Ross.